CSC 8490: Database Systems and File Management

 Phase 00) Status report

-We need to form the project teams rather quickly, so that the first phases can be completed by next week.
+We need to form the project teams rather quickly, so that the first phases can be completed on time.
 Here is the current lineup of groups and topics.

 Phase 01) Teams, topics and roles